guoyu07/meta64/src/main/resources/public/doc/landing-page.md

 ## News: Recent Changes

 All JavaScript is now in the form of TypeScript!
-This is a major advancement for the application, and allows perfect type-safety in all JavaScript so that even so much as a misspelled variable name will get detected at build time rather than runtime!
-Already is having a massive positive impact on quality.
+This is a major advancement for the application, and allows perfect type-safety in all JavaScript.

 ## Technology Stack
 * Web App: Google Polymer (Web Components), TypeScript/JavaScript, JQuery, JSON/Ajax, Ace Editor, Pegdown Markdown